 Making a Proposal

-When you respond to an RFP from a buyer, the terms which buyers have filled in would already be pre-filled.
-You can choose to leave those terms in if you accept them, or add your own terms.
+When you respond to an RFP, the terms would already be pre-filled by the Buyer.
+You can choose to accept those terms, or counter with your own.

 After creating the proposal, you’ll be able to find the sent proposal in your negotiations tab on the left side of your screen.